← Previous → Next Contents

 Note: "Mumble Foo Bar" is a made-up place that is meant to represent whatever place you are looking for.
 Whatever is said in this FAQ about Mumble Foo Bar applies to your location as well.

-Q: Your WWW Tide and Current Predictor blah blah blah...
+Q: Your tide predictor web site blah blah blah...

-A: I am not the maintainer of the WWW Tide and Current Predictor.
+A: I am not the maintainer of the web site you have found.
 I am the maintainer of XTide.
-Although the WWW Tide and Current Predictor uses some version of XTide behind the scenes, I have no control over the behavior of those web sites or their maintenance, nor do I receive any commissions from any advertising that may appear on them.
+Although many tide-predicting web sites use some version of XTide behind the scenes, I have no control over the behavior of those web sites or their maintenance, nor do I receive any commissions from any advertising that may appear on them.
 The XTide software and required data are available free of charge from flaterco.com/xtide/files.html, with documentation at flaterco.com/xtide.

 Q: Can you send me predictions for Mumble Foo Bar?